Efficient Algorithm for Sparse Fourier Transform of Generalized $q$-ary Functions: GFast: Noiseless

 \subsection{Sampling and Aliasing}

 GFast strategically aliases $f$ by computing small Fourier transforms using certain subsampling patterns.
 To do this, we create $C$ subsampling groups, each of size $b < n$, and take subsampled Fourier transforms over these samples.
-For each subsampling group $c$, we create the subsampling matrix $\mathbf{M}_c$ as an $n \times b$ matrix with the partial-identity matrix structure:
+For each subsampling group $c$, we create the subsampling matrix $\mathbf{M}_c$ as an $n \times b$ matrix with the partial-identity matrix structure, where $b$ rows form an identity matrix and the remaining $n - b$ rows are composed entirely of zeros (see Section~\ref{appendix:example} for a simple example).
+For each subsampling group, we additionally denote the length-$b$ vector $\mathbf{b}_c$ as a size $b$ subvector of $\mathbf{q}$,